purescript/psc-package/docs/installation.md

 You might install <http://npmjs.com/package/psc-package-bin-simple> either globally or via project depencies.

+### Nix

+You should be able to use the derivation provided in nixpkgs: <https://github.com/NixOS/nixpkgs/blob/master/pkgs/development/compilers/purescript/psc-package/default.nix>.

+If you're not on NixOS, you might use `nix-env -i psc-package`.

 ## Windows

 If you're a **Windows Chocolatey** user, then you can install `psc-package` from the [official repo](https://chocolatey.org/packages/psc-package):